tnibler/myrti/dump_features_here.md

 needs to be run in output directory so that media_info contains filename instead of path if localfilestorage: create path, cd into directory, run in cwd
 otherwise: cd into tempdir, run in cwd, write to storage_provider

+client hints in what context it's currently looking at an asset, so the server can prefetch the next ones (in the timeline for instance) from disk